 While on vacation, PDiddie at Brains and Eggs discovered

-between the Texas Legislature and the
+quite a few similarities between the Texas Legislature and the

 Nevada State Assembly.